(כי לא מחשבותי מחשבותיכם ולא דרכיכם דרכי (ישעיהו נה:ח

 To understand OSJ, we must first understand the culture it's supposed to emulate.
 As its name states, OSS programs' code is "openly" published and is freely available to the public.
 This allows users to modify programs to suit their specific needs, add functions to the program, and find bugs or security holes.

-However, OSS is more than a just a programming model, but it is a culture unto itself.
+However, OSS is more than just a programming model, but it is a culture unto itself.
 According to the GNU Foundation, OSS is about free software.
-By "free," GNU primarily means autonomy.
-Licenses may not restrict the implementations of a program - a user may run a program in any way s/he sees fit.
+By “free,” GNU primarily means autonomy.
+Licenses may not restrict the implementations of a program – a user may run a program in any way s/he sees fit.
 Users are free to study and modify the code to suit their needs.
-Although they advocate the ability to redistribute software, GNU insists, "'Free software' is a matter of liberty, not price.
-To understand the concept, you should think of 'free' as in 'free speech,' not as in 'free beer.'"
+Although they advocate the ability to redistribute software, GNU insists, “‘Free software’ is a matter of liberty, not price.
+To understand the concept, you should think of ‘free’ as in ‘free speech,’ not as in ‘free beer.'”

 With these freedoms, developers have created stable and secure operating systems, advanced web browsers, powerful graphic manipulators, and absurdly powerful text editors.
 Developers create projects and publish code on sites like Sourceforge where other programmers may download, test, and debug their programs.
-Developers therefore share their code with an entire community, the totality of which in turn promotes creativity and innovation.3
+Developers, therefore, share their code with an entire community, the totality of which in turn promotes creativity and innovation.3

-Since the strength of OSS is its dependence on the community's voluntary contributions, its anti-model would be Microsoft.
-All of MS's software is proprietary and available only through purchase.
-Normally, we would simply call this "capitalism."
-But companies who choose themselves to MS software also commit to MS's fickle licencing policies and costly forced upgrades.
+Since the strength of OSS is its dependence on the community’s voluntary contributions, its anti-model would be Microsoft.
+All of MS’s software is proprietary and available only through purchase.
+Normally, we would simply call this “capitalism.”
+But companies who choose themselves to MS software also commit to MS’s fickle licensing policies and costly forced upgrades.

 Furthermore, MS refuses to release its code to the public and is constantly responding to several various security holes.
 That MS uses their ubiquity to create their own programming standards and blackmail other companies does not endear them to the public.
 Unlike the communal nature of OSS, MS's culture dictates that MS is the supreme software vendor, and clients must only go through them.